-Medical devices may generally be marketed only if they have a CE marking (see the EU chapter).
+Medical devices may generally be marketed only if they have a CE marking (see the European Union chapter).
 The essential requirements for devices, as well as the specific procedure for compliance assessment, are set out in a number of executive regulations of the MoH.
 The manufacturer is responsible for compliance assessment and introduction of medical devices to the market.
-The manufacturer must be domiciled or have registered offices in the EU or appoint an authorised representative who is responsible for a given product.
-When the manufacturer does not appoint a representative, or the manufacturer or representative is not responsible for introducing the product to the market, the entity that places the product on the market bears responsibility for device's compliance with law.
+The manufacturer must be domiciled or have registered offices in the European Union or appoint an authorised representative who is responsible for a given product.
+When the manufacturer does not appoint a representative, or the manufacturer or representative is not responsible for introducing the product to the market, the entity that places the product on the market bears responsibility for its compliance with law.

 Medical devices should be notified to the ORMP by the manufacturer or its representative, domiciled or with registered offices in Poland, at least 14 days before the product is first put on the Polish market.
-Distributors and importers with a domicile or registered office in Poland who introduce medical devices to the Polish market must notify the ORMP without delay, certainly no later than seven days following first introduction of such products to the market.
+Distributors and importers with a domicile or registered office in Poland who introduce medical devices to the Polish market must notify the ORMP without delay, and certainly no later than seven days following the first introduction of the products on the market.